Towards Models that Can See and Read: Introduction

 \section{Introduction}

-In recent years, multimodal Vision Language (V\&L) tasks, such as Visual Question Answering (VQA)~\cite{antol2015vqa,goyal2017making} and Captioning (CAP)~\cite{lin2014microsoft,agrawal2019nocaps}, have gained tremendous popularity and research interest~\cite{zhang2021vinvl,radford2021learning,wang2021simvlm,li2022blip,hu2022scaling, wang2022git,chen2022pali, wang2022unifying}.
-The introduction of both Language Transformers~\cite{transformer} and Vision Transformers (ViT)~\cite{vit} led to a unified architecture for handling such multimodal tasks and significant performance improvement.
-However, despite the remarkable success of such models, \cite{singh2019towards, biten2019scene, sidorov2020textcaps} discovered that such State-Of-The-Art (SOTA) models are incapable of reading and reasoning from the text in natural images.
-This finding raised major concerns, as understanding scene text is crucial in almost any real-world application.
+In recent years, Vision-Language (VL) tasks, such as Visual Question Answering (VQA)~\cite{antol2015vqa,goyal2017making} and Image Captioning (CAP)~\cite{lin2014microsoft,agrawal2019nocaps}, have gained immense research interest~\cite{zhang2021vinvl,radford2021learning,wang2021simvlm,li2022blip,hu2022scaling, wang2022git,chen2022pali, ofa}.
+However, despite the remarkable success of VL models on these tasks, it was discovered a few years ago that such models are incapable of reasoning from the text in natural images~\cite{singh2019towards, biten2019scene, sidorov2020textcaps}.
+This finding raised significant concerns, as understanding scene-text is crucial in almost any real-world application.

-To address this issue, designated V\&L datasets for reading and reasoning from scene text were developed -- Scene Text VQA (ST-VQA)~\cite{singh2019towards, biten2019scene} and Scene Text Image Captioning~\cite{sidorov2020textcaps}.
-The introduction of the above datasets effectively dissociated the ST V\&L research from the general one, and currently, they are two separate and almost independent lines of research.
-However, as shown by \cite{biten2022latr,wang2021towards}, ST-VQA datasets have biases that lead to models that do not rely on the visual modality, contrary to the original purpose of these datasets -- developing general V\&L models that perform well on both tasks.